INDA23PlusPlus/vm/docs/vemod.md

 ```

 ## Stack layout and calling convention
-Functions are called by pushing it's arguments, in order, followed by the number
+Functions are called by pushing their arguments, in order, followed by the number
 of arguments and the `call` instruction.
 For example, calling a function with
 two parameters can be done like this:
 ```